lockss/lockss.github.io/software/classic-lockss/subscription-manager/index.md

 Once you click the "Add" button at the bottom of the screen you will be taken to a page that displays the results of what is being added to your LOCKSS system.

-_Please Note: You will notice that the next image does not contain any information about us choosing to "Subscribe All" to the publisher Big Bridge.
-This is a known bug that we are working on but it is important to note that the Subscribe All function does work, it just doesn't show any results on the next page.
-There will be more information on known bugs and limitations of Subscription Management at the end._

 <img src="../images/addingSubscriptionsResults.png" border="1" />

 The table shows each serial publication for which a subscription was added and the following information about them: